UKHomeOffice/engineering-guidance-and-standards/docs/principles/work-in-the-open.md

 - Source management
 ---

+{% import "_includes/macros/tags.njk" as pageTag %}

 Last updated: {{ page.date | postDate }}
-Tags: {{ tags | join(', ') }}
+{{ pageTag.tags(tags)  }}

-Work in the open, providing maximum access and transparency at all times.
+Work in the open by being transparent and collaborative.
+Provide maximum access to your work and artefacts, share knowledge and solutions, make collective decisions.
+Open source your code unless there is a good reason not to.

 ---

 ## Rationale

-When working collaboratively this will result in better code and better working practices.
+The [Home Office DDaT Strategy](https://www.gov.uk/government/publications/home-office-digital-data-and-technology-strategy-2024/home-office-digital-data-and-technology-strategy-2024) advocates working and developing in the open to realise the benefits of shared technology products and to deliver effectively at scale.
+This is aligned to [point 3 of the Technology Code of Practice](https://www.gov.uk/guidance/be-open-and-use-open-source) and [requirement 12 of the Service Standard](https://www.gov.uk/service-manual/service-standard/point-12-make-new-source-code-open).

+Working in the open helps to build institutional memory, shared knowledge and best practice.
+Sharing code in the open makes it easier for teams to discover patterns and components.
+This in turn enables reuse and the development of shared technology products, and reduces duplication of effort.

 ---

 ## Applications and Implications

-- Easily discoverable and approved artefacts.
-- Don't hide technical debt
-- Don't rely on implicit product knowledge
+- Make your documentation, artefacts and code easily discoverable for other teams
+- Follow central government and Home Office guidance on open and closed source code
+- Build more secure applications by reducing reliance on 'security by obscurity'
+- Encourage review of work by wider communities, and welcome their feedback and contribution

 ---